 Just a Thing of Beauty Photography Project began in December 2021 with this portrait of my friend Graham.
-It started with a conversation to learn about him, his passions, his talents, and who he was at the core.
-As a result I was able to capture something authentic, honest and beautiful.
+It started with a conversation to learn about him, his passions, his talents, and who he is at the core.
+As a result, I captured a portrait that is authentic, honest and beautiful.

 Friends, this is my beautiful friend Eric L Kind.

 Erik, is a friend I met through tango, though at the moment he is unable to dance.
 At the time I took this photo we were in downtown Portland, Maine and he was sitting in his wheelchair.
 You would never know by looking at him or by the handsome look in his eyes that a year ago Eric had a stroke.
 From that day till now he has experienced (in my opinion), some of the hardest struggles I have ever heard.
 I love this photo of Eric so much, because it shows that glimmer of courage, determination and constant pursuit to live every day to the fullest, because you never know when that time is up.
 To me this shows one of the most beautiful things I see when I look at Eric.
 His heart.